 Catch up on the series so far…

-Each month we’ll add the latest blocks to this post so you can refer to this as a design library to find all the blocks featured and grab the instructions for the ones you’ve missed from our past issues!
+Missed a month and want to catch up?
+Each month we’ve also been add the latest blocks to this post so you can refer to this as a design library to find all the blocks featured and grab the instructions for the ones you’ve missed from our past issues (you can buy past issues in our online store).